-Overarching Design Principles

-- Any development should respect local plan policies that promote the aims and objectives of the Local Plan, and seek to protect and enhance countryside; - Development in the open countryside should be carefully considered to ensure its overall impact is assessed as beneficial and not detrimental to the landscape protection areas, is environmentally acceptable, and protects the area's landscape character; and - Green Belt and open spaces should be protected.
+Overarching Design Principles Overarching Design Principles • Any development should respect local plan policies that promote the aims and objectives of the Local Plan, and seek to protect and enhance countryside; Existing watercourses and existing drainage systems, should be taken into consideration and the drainage strategy should use and mimic natural drainage patterns as closely • Development in the open countryside should be carefully considered to ensure its overall impact is assessed as beneficial and not detrimental to the landscape protection areas, is environmentally acceptable, and protects the area's landscape character; as possible.
+Site drainage and off-site drainage impacts should be considered early in the development planning and design process; run-off rates should be no greater than as a greenfield site; and and Green Belt and open spaces should be protected.
+Watercourses should be protected and enhanced to strengthen the natural ecosystem and contribute to flood risk